atlanswer/DSP-HW/README.md

     - C6000 Linker
         - Heap size for C/C++ dynamic memory allocation: `--heap_size=0x200000`

     The program uses `malloc` to dynamically allocate memory for the images.
 The `.sysmem` section of memory should be adjust to accommodate every images since the default size of 1KB is clearly not enough.
-More info about the cmd file could be found at [here](https://software-dl.ti.com/ccs/esd/documents/sdto_cgt_Linker-Command-File-Primer.html).
+More info about the cmd file could be found [here](https://software-dl.ti.com/ccs/esd/documents/sdto_cgt_Linker-Command-File-Primer.html).

 ##### Debug Configuration